soupyfx/DofE_Programming_Pygame/README.md

 This section will incude
 - Learing pygame
 - Short code demonstrating the skill
-- A discription of every week
+- A description of every week
 ### Section Two
 This section will include
 - Making a game with pygame